surf-visualization/blospray/readme.md

   Note that OSPRay supports regular volumetric grids, but also ununstructured grids and AMR meshes.

-- Scene plugins: these can generate any set of `OSPInstance` elements
+- Scene plugins: these can generate any set of `OSPInstance` elements, plus zero or more lights.

 Meshes that have a plugin attached can be transformed in the Blender scene in the usual way.
 Meshes with a volume plugin have a few more options specific to volumes:

+- Note: the two options below are currently broken in 0.1!

 - One or more isosurfaces can be rendered through the volume